sajari/fuzzy/README.md

 Usage:
+- Below is some example code showing how to use the package.
-See the fuzzy_test.go file to train with the big.text file or use the single word and multiword training functions to integrate with your application.
+- See the fuzzy_test.go file to train with the "big.text" file or use the single word and multiword training functions to integrate with your application.
+- We haven't tested with other langauges, but this should work fine.
+Please let us know how you go? `support@sajari.com`

 ```go